-Based on the above discussion, we believe that green, loggerheads, and Kemp's ridley sea turtles and smalltooth sawfish may occur in the area and may be affected by hook-and-line capture at this fishing pier.
+Based on the above discussion, we believe that green, loggerhead, and Kemp's ridley sea turtles and smalltooth sawfish may occur in the area and may be affected by hook-and-line capture or entanglement at the proposed pier.
 These effects will be discussed further in Section 5.
-Section 3.3 will address the general threats that confront all sea turtle species followed by specific species information on the distribution, life history, population structure, abundance, population trends, and unique threats to each species of sea turtle.
+Section 3.2.1 will address the general threats that confront all sea turtle species followed by specific species information on the distribution, life history, population structure, abundance, population trends, and unique threats to each species of sea turtle.

-3.3 General Threats Faced by All Sea Turtle Species
+3.2.1 General Threats Faced by All Sea Turtle Species

 Sea turtles face numerous natural and man-made threats that shape their status and affect their ability to recover.
 Many of the threats are either the same or similar in nature for all listed sea turtle species, those identified in this section are discussed in a general sense for all sea turtles.
-Threat information specific to a particular species is then discussed in the corresponding status sections where appropriate.
+Threat information specific to a particular species are then discussed in the corresponding status sections where appropriate.